 - 7. Check and, if necessary, correct the tire air pressure, and then lift the motorcycle so that both of its wheels are off the ground.
 Alternatively, turn the wheels a little every month in order to prevent the tires from becoming degraded in one spot. - 8.
-Cover the muffler outlets with plastic bags to prevent moisture from entering them. - Remove the battery and fully charge it.
+Cover the muffler outlets with plastic bags to prevent moisture from entering them. - 9.
+Remove the battery and fully charge it.
 Store it in a cool, dry place and charge it once a month.
 Do not store the battery in an excessively cold or warm place (less than 0 °C or more than 30 °C).
-For more information on storing the battery, see page 6-31.
+For more information on storing the battery, see page 6-32.

-NOTE:
+NOTE :

-necessary repairs before
+Make any necessary repairs before

-storing the motorcycle
+• - •

-Specifications
+storina ant r motorcycle